How Electric Cars Work: Complete Guide to EVs in 2026

 The typical EV owner saves $1,000–$2,500 per year compared to a comparable gas vehicle:

-Use our EV Savings Calculator to see your exact 5-year cost comparison against your current vehicle.
+Use our EV Savings Calculator to see your exact savings.
 For official EV efficiency ratings, visit FuelEconomy.gov.
+See our EV Incentives Guide for what's still available.

 200–350 miles for most current models.
 Top range: Tesla Model S Long Range at 405 miles.
 Budget options: Chevy Bolt at 259 miles.
 For perspective, the average American drives 37 miles per day — even a 200-mile EV provides nearly a week of typical driving on one charge.